 The District shall disburse funds to the grantee/school pursuant to the grant agreement on a reimbursement basis.
 The grantee/school shall submit reimbursement requests with required expenditure documentation, as defined in this document, and upload to Microsoft List titled Reimbursement Request Tracker.
-Reimbursement requests may be submitted monthly after the grantee/school has received the fully executed grant award.
+Reimbursement requests may be submitted monthly after the grantee/school has received grant application approval.